psipred/s4pred/README.md

 ### About

 This repo contains the fully **trained inference model** built in Pytorch.
-Its a simple one line command to run it on a FASTA file containing a protein sequence.
+Its a simple one line command to run it on a FASTA file containing a protein sequence(s).
 S4PRED is a state-of-the-art single-sequence model meaning it doesn't use homology/evolutionary information to make predictions, only the primary amino acid sequence.
 It is also a product of our paper [Increasing the accuracy of single sequence prediction methods using a deep semi-supervised learning framework](https://academic.oup.com/bioinformatics/article/37/21/3744/6313164) published in Bioinformatics.